Optimal Protocols for Continual Learning via Statistical Physics and Control Theory: Supplementary figures

 Fig.~\ref{fig:overlap_replay} describes the dynamics of the optimal replay strategy for different values of task similarity in the same setting as Fig.~\ref{fig:synthetic_tasksimilarity} of the main text.
 In particular, the upper panel displays the evolution of the magnitude of the readout weights $|v^{(t)}_k|$, while the lower panel shows the trajectory of the cosine similarity $|M_{kt}|/\sqrt{Q_{kk}}$.

-Fig.~\ref{fig:optimal_lr} compares the values of the loss at the end of training, averaged on both tasks, for different task-selection strategies.
+Fig.~\ref{fig:eta_opt_tasksimilarity} compares the values of the loss at the end of training, averaged on both tasks, for different task-selection strategies.
 In particular, it highlights the performance gap between the four replay strategies at constant learning rate considered in the main text (no-replay, interleaved, optimal and pseudo-optimal) and the strategy that simultaneously optimise over task-selection and learning rate.
+Additionally, we consider exponential and power law learning rate schedules, in combination with interleaved replay protocol.
+For each value of task similarity $\gamma$, we optimize over the schedule parameters via grid search.
+We still find a performance gap with respect to the optimal strategy, which highlights the relevance of the joint optimization of training protocols.